By Rhonda Carrier

-Cucina Caldesi (caldesi.com) in the heart of Marylebone just minutes from Oxford Street hosts children’s classes in its small cookery school.
-We signed up for the Street Food and Pizzas course, and on a wet August day were happy to find refuge in the warm and welcoming kitchen gleaming with polished saucepans, dotted with shining aubergines and other ripe produce, and rich with the smell of baking.
+Cucina Caldesi (caldesi.com) in the heart of Marylebone just minutes from Oxford Street hosts children’s and teens' classes in its small cookery school.
+On a wet August day, we were happy to find refuge in the warm and welcoming kitchen gleaming with polished saucepans, dotted with shining aubergines and other ripe produce, and rich with the smell of baking.
 Suddenly we were in the heart of Italy.

 Although the class was for non-accompanied kids, I was allowed to stay and observe.
 Kids were split into pairs, kitted out with transparent aprons, and talked through the basics of dough-making, as the first step on the way to making their own pizza.
 The explanation given was fairly cursory, but young kids’ concentration (excitement) levels and being what they are, this was perhaps the best option.
 Most important was getting stuck in, and the kids all seemed to enjoy creating a well or ‘pond’ in their flour into which to add the live yeast, then stirring it up before giving the dough time to rise.

 Their next task was to whisk up some double cream with icing sugar for the Italian ice cream, break up some dark-chocolate digestives to stir in, then spoon the result into cupcake cases and top it with a fresh cherry.
 At this point many of the kids had trouble stopping themselves from scoffing the scrumptious mixture before it was taken away on trays to the freezers.